memfault/interrupt/_posts/2021-02-14-arm-semihosting.md

 SYS_SYSTEM      EQU 0x12
 ```

-## How to use it
+## How to Use It

-In this example, I run the program on an STM32, and use the `arm-none-eabi` toolchain along with **openOCD** `gdbserver`.
-Other tools may be used instead depending on your hardware, for more details on which debug interface to use, It would be wise to read [this article](https://interrupt.memfault.com/blog/a-deep-dive-into-arm-cortex-m-debug-interfaces).
+In this example, I run the program on an STM32 and use the `arm-none-eabi` toolchain along with **openOCD** `gdbserver`.
+Other tools may be used instead depending on your hardware, for more details on which debug interface to use, it would be wise to read [this article]({% post_url 2019-08-06-a-deep-dive-into-arm-cortex-m-debug-interfaces %}).

 Once you are all set, we can start coding.

-First, to enable semihosting you need to link:
+First, to enable semihosting, you need to link:
 * `libc.a`, the standard C library (*newlib*[^3] for `arm-none-eabi-gcc`),
 * and `librdimon.a`, a part of the *libgloss*[^4] library (for platform-specific code) to your project.